 In the latest Club Focus, Christine Coffey caught up with Christopher Brady of the UCD Karate Club to discuss martial arts over zoom and Hollywood interpretations of the sport.

 It’s clear that UCD Karate is a club that cultivates a unique environment that goes beyond the simple transfer of skill and competition of a traditional sport.
-Club captain Christopher Brady says: “Explaining what is different about karate is pretty difficult without giving you an essay and sounding like a motivational speaker from YouTube…to say that karate has a rich history is an understatement and many people become interested because of the culture…you are taught respect; [respect for] those around you, your teacher, and especially opponents.
+Club captain Christopher Brady says: “Explaining what is different about karate is pretty difficult without giving you an essay or sounding like a motivational speaker from YouTube.
+To say that karate has a rich history is an understatement and many people become interested because of the culture…you are taught respect; [respect for] those around you, your teacher, and especially opponents.
 Focusing on a single task with a clear goal in mind over a long period of time builds self-discipline, you begin to feel more in control, and it changes your approach to problems outside the hall”.

 Brady states that karate is a remarkably safe sport to train and compete in, despite the fact that students are learning how to hit people, because of the fundamental principles and inherent discipline. “[This is] because rather than learning how to hit the hardest, control is much more important.
 The goal is never to hurt your opponent, only to be able to control the situation.
 That is why you will see us training by punching towards someone’s head or chest.
 We get within centimetres of the face, but we have never had a serious incident resulting from this, because control is so strenuously taught.
 Even in competitions if a competitor is being too aggressive and hitting too hard, their points will not be counted because of this”.
-No instructions to ‘sweep the leg’ or shouts to ‘put him in a body bag’ then.
+No Cobra Kai-esque instructions to ‘sweep the leg’ or shouts to ‘put him in a body bag’ then.

 That said, it is still a “practical martial art [with] real world self-defence applications”, somewhat divorced from the “Hollywood karate flips and spinning kicks you see in movies…thankfully, none of our members have ever had to use it outside the ring”